 Chapter 40—Ed Hobart dreams of a Lost Love

-Most suicides fail on the first attempt and, having caught the brass ring of failure, are satisfied to live on.
+Most suicides fail on the first try and, having caught the brass ring of failure, are satisfied to live on.
 Any well-reasoned go at the hereafter usually involves disabling a vital organ; Ed had been aiming at a place high in the bedroom wainscoting.
-The delirium of self-will has brought more losers than winners to stand before the mourners’ bench, the given being that since the target was so hard to miss, we must have wanted to miss.
+The delirium of self-will brought more losers than winners to stand before the mourners’ bench, the given being that since the target was so hard to miss, we must have wanted to miss.
 Failure is rewarded with a second chance, then—Ka-Blooie!
 Suicides are generally without malice, the expressions of a ferment gone unnoticed for years, decades even, like the New York Yankees and the Boston Red Sox.

 The tech maintained eye contact as he groped for a hypodermic syringe.
 “For pain.
 You’ll feel a pinch, that’s all.”